 Make sure all employees feel valued, and that their contributions to the team are being noticed and appreciated.
 Plan 1:1 meetings on a weekly or biweekly cadence where managers can just chat with direct reports, whether it’s in-person or on a video call, to go over priorities, wins, and areas of improvement.

 It’s also important to set team norms around communication: what should be sent as an email?
-What kind of conversations are better over video calls?
+What kind of conversations are better than video calls?
 And which ones can be casual Slacks?
 Plus, determine a team-wide time expectation on returning emails and Slacks—for example, an hour or two for urgent issues, and half a workday for non-urgent messages.

 And if your team does work that can be done asynchronously, learn about the nuances of asynchronous work and how hybrid teams can benefit from this approach.